pyliaorachel/pyliaorachel.github.io/_posts/blog/Tech/2017-07-07-flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.md

 $ sudo service nginx restart
 ```

 Go to the browser, and without specifying the port number now (default to 80).
+The request will hit the nginx proxy server, and the nginx server will pass it to the WSGI server, which talks to the flask app.
 Check if it successfully returns `Hello World!`.

 If not, there may be multiple reasons.
 The one that I encountered is solved by changing the permission of the home directory: